South Central Texas Streams: Evaluating Water Quality for Aquatic Life and Recreation

 Project Description

-Disease-causing bacteria from human and animal waste may threaten public health.
-People who swim or wade in the creek may be at risk.
 Oxygen, which dissolves in water, is essential for the survival of aquatic life.
 While the amount of dissolved oxygen in water fluctuates naturally, various human activities can cause unusually or chronically low levels of dissolved oxygen, which may harm fish and other aquatic organisms.
-The TCEQ is working with four river authorities and other regional stakeholders to develop a plan to restore the quality of the affected streams.
+TCEQ worked with four river authorities and other regional stakeholders during assessment of the affected streams.

-Phase 1 of the project involved targeted monitoring to collect more data and information on the extent and severity of the impacts on water quality in the project streams.
-The data has been anyalyzed, and the results are summarized below in the overview of Phase I.
+In Phase 1 of the project, TCEQ carried out targeted monitoring to collect more data about the extent and severity of the impairments in the affected streams.
+Results of the data analysis for each water body and parameter pair are provided in the documents linked under Phase I below.

-In Phase II, the TCEQ carried out further assessment to determine appropriate strategies for four of the project water bodies—Elm Creek, Sandies Creek, the Atascosa River, and Mid Cibolo Creek.
-Data for the remaining six segments indicated that they were meeting their associated dissolved oxygen and bacteria criteria.
+In Phase II, TCEQ carried out further assessment to determine appropriate management strategies for four of the streams—Elm Creek, Sandies Creek, the Atascosa River, and Mid Cibolo Creek.
+The remaining six segments were found to be meeting the dissolved oxygen and bacteria criteria in the Texas Surface Water Quality Standards in the Phase I analyses.

 Phase I—Overview, Documents, and Public Meetings